tillchen/Hugo_Personal_Website/content/posts/2020-05-22-Computer-Networks-Notes.md

 1. Border Gateway Protocol (BGP) is a path vector policy routing protocol that propagates reachability info between ASs.

+2. AS categories:
+    * Stub - only one peering relationship with one other AS.
+It only carries local traffic.
+    * Multihomed - peering relationships with more than one other ASs.
+It refuses to carry transit traffic.
+    * Transit - peering relationships with more than one other ASs.
+It's designed to carry both local and transit traffic.

+3. BGP doesn't suffer from count-to-infinity.
+The AS path info allows to detect loops.

 ## References

 * <https://cnds.jacobs-university.de/courses/cn-2019/>